WildernessLabs/Documentation/docs/Meadow/Release_Notes/v3/index.md

 OS v.
 3.0.0.0, ESP32 v.
 2.5.0.0

 This is a full-stack (Meadow.OS + managed stack) **beta** release that brings complete support for the latest .NET platform version (.NET 11 Preview and C# 15 Preview).
-Note: You do not have update any of your source code unless you want to use the latest .NET and C# features.
+Note: You do not have to update any of your source code unless you want to use the latest .NET and C# features.
 This release is not binary-compatible with apps built from Meadow.OS 2.5.21 and earlier.
 The source code of your app must be rebuilt and re-deployed for Meadow.OS 3.0 devices even if the project has not targeted .NET 11 yet. **Meadow.CLI version 3.0 or greater is required for deployment.**

 ### Meadow.OS